Symmetries as the guiding principle for flattening bands of Dirac fermions: Exactly-flat bands

 While class DIII symmetries limit $\bar{A}$ to the form \eqref{eq:A_bar_diii}, for class CI $\bar{A}$ does not necessarily commutes with itself at different points.
 As a result, the zero modes cannot be obtained by an integration procedure similar to \eqref{eq:diii_zero_modes}.
 This allows for a richer structure of the zero modes and, most interestingly to us, allows for the vanishing of $\II\rarg$.

 Further notice that, for class CI Hamiltonians, the combination $v_xT$ satisfies

 and thus must be proportional to either $\h_yK$ or $\s_z\h_yK$.
 We therefore have

 Since the RHS is an element of $\r(v_x)$ the vanishing of the Dirac velocity implies \eqref{Wronskian-condition}.
-This argument shows that in class CI Hamiltonians, the vanishing of the Dirac velocity implies the existence of exactly-flat bands.
+This argument shows that in class CI Hamiltonians, as long as the solutions $\y_a$ and $\y_b$ are kept orthogonal, the vanishing of the Dirac velocity implies the existence of exactly-flat bands.
 From Table \ref{tab:Double DC} we see that for class CI (that is, with $\Theta^2=+1,\Pi^2=-1$) we have $\zvc\le2$.